 Compassionate release makes fiscal and moral sense, and does not decrease public safety.
 The elderly are, by far, the fastest growing population in federal prison, expected to represent 28 percent of the total population by 2019.
 Incarceration costs for the elderly are nearly double the cost for general population prisoners.
 Much of that cost comes in the form of health care, which is a huge part of the BOP's budget.
 The BOP spent $1.1 billion on health care in 2015 alone.

 Moreover, it is well-established that as age increases, recidivism rates decrease.
 Incarcerated individuals aged 50 and older have a 15 percent recidivism rate, as compared to a 41 percent rate for the general population.
 And those who have been granted compassionate release have an extraordinarily low re-arrest rate of 3.5 percent.

 News Media Interviews and Commentary

 We at the Law Offices of Brandon Sample have considerable experience with the federal compassionate release program, having successfully represented several clients who received reductions in sentence.
-If any members of the news media are in need of a source, quote, or expertise on the process, please feel free to contact us.
+If any members of the news media are in need of a source, quote, or an explanation of the process, please feel free to contact us.
 We have experience with the media and are able to provide prompt responses and work with publication deadlines.
 If members of the news media need more background, please don't hesitate to contact us.